strapi/documentation/docusaurus/docs/dev-docs/api/document-service/middlewares.md

   const result = await next();

-  // do sth with the result before returning it return result
+  // do something with the result before returning it return result
 });
 ```